kuleshov/gwaskb/README.md

 ## Results

 The machine-curated relations are found in `notebooks/results/associations.tsv`.
 The five columns are: `pmid`, `rsid`, high-level phenotype, low-level phenotype, p-value.
-If the latter is `-1`, it means we were not able not extract it, but we believe the SNP is significant.
+If the latter is `-1`, it means we were not able not extract the p-value.
-Our system reports all relations that have been deemed significant in the paper at `p < 1e-5` or better in at least one cohort.

 In addition, the following files are important:

 * `notebooks/results/nb-output`: folder containing the output of each system module
 * `notebooks/util/phenotype.mapping.annotated.tsv`: manually annotated mapping between GWAS Central and GWASdb phenotypes
 * `notebooks/util/phenotype.mapping.gwascat.annotated.tsv`: manually annotated mapping between GWAS Catalog and GWASdb phenotypes
+* `notebooks/util/rels.discovered.annotated.txt`: random subset of 100 previously unreported relations with explanations for why they are correct or not.

 ## Requirements